Qiskit/RFCs/0000-experiment-dataframe.md

 ### B. Introduction of artifacts

 Result database allows experimentalists to store `artifact` data per experiment ID.
-Thus, in QE, we can add `ExperimentData.artifact` to save supplementary data such as raw curve data points.
-In principle this can be a free-from dictionary, but it would be better to provide the artifact base class and subclasses to support saving the object in a particular data format, e.g. something like `DataFrame.to_csv()`.
-For IBM Experiment service, this would require a custom JSON serialization to generate the REST API payload.
-In the following we describe `CurveAnalysisArtifact` for `CurveAnalysis`.
-Note that artifact must be the [thread-safe container](https://github.com/Qiskit/qiskit-experiments/blob/b150427f86c74a02d638e06507864c7bb060c27c/qiskit_experiments/database_service/utils.py#L168-L245) subclass.
-Each analysis class must know the associated artifact subclass to populate the supplementary data.
+Thus, in QE, we can add `ExperimentData.artifact` to save supplementary data such as raw curve data points and figures.
+In principle this can be a bare python data container, but it is better to use [thread-safe container](https://github.com/Qiskit/qiskit-experiments/blob/b150427f86c74a02d638e06507864c7bb060c27c/qiskit_experiments/database_service/utils.py#L168-L245) subclass.
+In principle, `ExpeirmentData.add_artifacts` can be called from the `_run_analysis` method, which is running on a Python concurrent thread, and therefore we need to protect the artifact container from the data collision from different analysis threads.

+#### Data structure

-The artifact is a part of `ExpeirmentData`, however, each `BaseAnalysis._run_analysis` method must instantiate and return a list of artifact instances to the experiment data.
-For example, a composite analysis instance may return multiple artifacts for each qubit or experiment.
+Experiment data artifact is a thread same list of `ArtifactData`.
+For example, T1 experiment analysis may generate three objects to store:

-#### BaseArtifact

-The base class of the artifact.
-Probably a Python `dataclass`.
-This class at least implements following methods with no code implementation, i.e. `NotImplementedError`, and subclass can override if necessary.
-- to_json(): Save this artifact in JSON data format.
+- Figure of curve fitting
+- Curve data points (data frame, see below)
+- Fit status (dictionary, see below)

+Once each data is added to the `ExperimentData`, the data is converted into a `ArtifactData` class that wraps the raw data with metadata:

+- .data (Any): Raw data
+- .artifact_id (str): Random UUID (or unique ID) for this entry.
-- to_pickle(): Save this artifact in pickle data format.
+- .date (datetime): When this data is created.

-This base class may have the field for list of figures.
-In addition to this, artifact object must provide metadata including
-- experiment (str): Name of experiment that generated this data.
-- components (List[DeviceComponent]): List of device components that this data is associated with.
+- .experiment_id (str): ID of experiment that this data is associated with.
-- date (datetime): When this data is created.
-For example, an experimentalists can sort the artifacts by date to visualize the trend of curves in a heat map in line with time.
+- .name (str): Arbitrary name for this entry, such as "t1_plot".

+An experimentalist can filter artifact by metadata, i.e. `exp_data.artifacts(name="t1_curves_data")`.
+Thus, the `ExperimentData` must implement the filtering mechanism.

-#### CurveAnalysisArtifact
+#### Common entries

-This artifact have two extra fields.

-- fit_status: A dictionary (that may provide nice html view) of fitting status.
-This is currently provided as analysis result entry with the name `@Parameters_*`.
-This is not really the analysis results and thus moved to artifact.
-This contains information about fitting, such as fit models, solver status, initial and final fit parameters and so forth.
-For example,

-- curve_data: Curve data points in the data frame format.
-This table may have the column:
+- Curve data points

+  This is a data frame to store the formatted data points used in the `CurveAnalysis`.
+For example, an experimentalist can visualize fitting data with preferred format at a later time for publication by taking this entry.
+Note that this is currently stored as analysis result with the name `@Data_*`.

   - x_val (float): X value.
   - y_val (float): Y value.
   - y_err (float): Y standard error.